-The Museum of History and Holocaust Education offers competitive internships for course credit to students who are currently enrolled as undergraduate or graduate students and high school seniors.
-As an intern, students gain practical, real world experience with the inner workings of a history museum.
+The Museum of History and Holocaust Education offers competitive internships for students to gain experience and/or course credit for those who are currently enrolled as undergraduate or graduate students and high school seniors.
+As an intern, students gain practical experience in a professional environment.
+Internships are completed in spring (January-May), summer (June-July), and fall (August-December) semesters.

 - Curatorial Internships: Aid with exhibition research and development.